Techtonica/curriculum/project-example/week-9/eventonica/eventonica-react-ui.md

   setUsers([...users, newUser]);
 };
 ```

+Don't forget to add an event handler in the `onSubmit` attribute for the `<form>`.

+Now if we run `npm start`, we will see that the fields from our form are properly logged in the console and the user data submitted successfully.

+Bonus: after creating a new user, you might see that the input fields still have the values filled in.
+How can you update the submit function so that the input values are reset after pressing "submit"?

 **JS Syntax Checks**:
 Take a look at some of the object and array syntax in the code snippet above.
 Do you understand what `[...users, newUser]` represents?